 Candidates seeking admission are expected to have a bachelor's degree in computer science, computer engineering, or a related field with a grade point average (GPA) of at least a 3.0 (out of 4.0).
 Candidates who do not meet the GPA requirement must seek advisement from the Graduate Program Coordinator to determine if conditional acceptance is possible.

-Students with a bachelor's degree in majors other than Computer Science or a computer-related field must take the following course:
+Students with a bachelor's degree in majors other than Computer Science or a computer-related field must take the following prerequisite courses:

 Computer Science Requirements